Space law: 1998 ISS agreement

 In addition to the international treaties that have been negotiated at the United Nations, the nations participating in the International Space Station have entered into the 1998 Agreement among the governments of Canada, Member States of the European Space Agency, Japan, Russian Federation, and the United States concerning cooperation on the Civil International Space Station.
 This agreement provides, among other things, that NASA is the lead agency in coordinating the member states' contributions to and activities on the space station, and that each nation has jurisdiction over its own module(s).
 The agreement also provides for protection of intellectual property and procedures for criminal prosecution.
 This agreement may very well serve as a model for future agreements regarding international cooperation in facilities on the Moon and Mars, where the first off-world colonies and scientific/industrial bases are likely to be established.

 International principles and declarations

 The five treaties and agreements of international space law cover "non-appropriation of outer space by any one country, arms control, the freedom of exploration, liability for damage caused by space objects, the safety and rescue of spacecraft and astronauts, the prevention of harmful interference with space activities and the environment, the notification and registration of space activities, scientific investigation and the exploitation of natural resources in outer space and the settlement of disputes".

-The United Nations General Assembly adopted five declarations and legal principles which encourage exercising the international laws, as well as unified communication between countries.
+The United Nations General Assembly adopted five declarations and legal principles which encourage exercising international laws, as well as unified communication between countries.
 The five declarations and principles are: